firstwiki/original_archive/index.php/DEKA/index.html.md

 Jump to: navigation, search

-DEKA Research &amp; Development Corporation is the company started by [Dean Kamen](/index.php/Dean_Kamen "Dean Kamen" ).
+DEKA Research &amp; Development Corporation is the company started by [Dean Kamen](Dean_Kamen "Dean Kamen" ).
 The name comes from the first two letters of **DE**an **KA**men's first and last names.

 Some of their notable inventions and products are